My top ten tips to help you enjoy the festive season and head into 2021 feeling fabulous!

 Tip 6 Prioritise sleep

 Sleep is absolutely vital for good health and for helping maintain your energy levels so that you feel fabulous!

 I always think of sleep as being the foundations of good health and good decision making.
 When you feel well-rested you are far more likely to eat well, move well and look after your body and mind in the way that they deserve.

 Tip 7 Drink plenty of water

 Like sleep, water is vital to good health, for our internal organs to do what they need to do and for us to feel energised (yes, drinking water will energise you!).
-And it helps with weight loss too.
-It also helps to keep hunger at bay and reduces the temptation to reach for those festive nibbles.

 The guidelines tell us to aim for around 2 litres of fluids per day (not just water) but this does depend on whether you have exercised, what the weather is like, what clothing you are wearing and so on.
 The best way to tell whether you are drinking enough is to look in the toilet after you’ve been for a wee.
 If the water is clear with a light yellow tinge you are good to go…if it’s darker in colour, you need to drink more!